-This information is intended to provide clarity and transparency to pupils and parents or carers, about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to pupils and parents or carers, about what to expect from remote education if local restrictions require entire cohorts or class groups to remain at home.

 The remote curriculum: what is taught to pupils at home

 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.